RustyKnight/CarthageBinaryRepository/README.md

 # Disclaimer

-This is NOT meant to look pretty, it's meant to be fast, simply and work
+This is NOT meant to look pretty, it's meant to be fast, simple and work